MarkoLewis-Projects/Sign_language_detection/README.md

 #### DenseNet201
 - As a close relative of ResNet with fewer parameters DenseNet was another obvious consideration.

-Whilst all models performed compitently in when compared to the validation data we found that ResNet34 was superior in real world translation scenarios.
-Most model attempts were an initial pass and further finetuning is avalible, yet due to the nature of transfer learning we believe there will be no significant canges in the models rankings.
+Whilst all models performed compitently when compared to the validation data, we found that ResNet34 was superior in real world translation scenarios.
+Most modelling attempts were an initial pass and further finetuning is available, yet due to the nature of transfer learning we believe there will be no significant changes in ranking of these models.

 ### WORD LEVEL: